 Unlike the textile weaving industry, Bali’s leaf weaving craft needed no help for revival.
 It persists through the local communities as a daily necessity.
-In fact, it has become larger than life, transcending its traditional forms and functionality to create works of art.
+In fact, it has become larger than life, transcending its traditional forms and functionality to create works of art, as shown with Make a Scene Bali.

 Leaf weaving is a common skill in Bali, one that most Balinese will know as part of their contributions to communal and ritual life.
 The daily canang sari offering is an example, with its base woven from busung, the young, hard and yellowish leaves of the palm.
 Other offerings and decorations are made using this, from the embellishment of the penjor bamboo poles to the circular tamiang offerings that hang on shrines.
 The slepan, older palm leaves that are soft, wide and green in colour, are woven into large sheets called kelangsah, used as floors mats, walls or screens in the temple.
 These are required for most major ceremonies, and everyone lends a hand to prepare them.